awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

   A parameter label is a user\-defined alias to help you manage different versions of a parameter\.
 For more information, see [Labeling parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-labels.html) in the *AWS Systems Manager User Guide*\.

   A public parameter is a parameter provided by an AWS service for use with that service, and stored in AWS Systems Manager Parameter Store\.
 For an example of public parameters, see [Retrieving the Amazon ECS\-optimized AMI metadata](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/retrieve-ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*\.
++ CloudFormation does not currently support drift detection on dynamic references\.
+For `ssm` dynamic references where you have not specified the parameter version, we recommend that, if you update the parameter version in SSM, you also perform a stack update operation on any stacks that include the `ssm` dynamic reference, in order to fetch the latest parameter version\.
++ To verify which version of an the `ssm` dynamic reference will be used in a stack operation, [create a change set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets-create.html) for the stack operation\.
+Then [review the processed template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets-view.html) on the **Template** tab\.

 ## SSM secure string parameters<a name="dynamic-references-ssm-secure-strings"></a>